Top 25 Famous Bridges in the World You Must See

 Location: Bristol, United Kingdom

 The suspension bridge passes over the Avon Gorge and River Avon.
 This glorious historic structure was built between 1831 to 1864 in the Victorian era.
 Clifton Suspension Bridge connects Clifton in Bristol and Leigh Woods in North Somerset and one of the famous destinations in England.
-This bridge is the symbol of pride and historic achievement.
-This suspension bridge can withstand strong storms and earthquakes due to its flexibility and strength.
-It is a toll bridge for vehicles, but people can walk on it free of cost.

 20) Forth Bridge